 The History Behind the Minnesota Alternative Dispute Collaborative Project

 Based on the challenges of working with high conflict families and increased ethics complaints against family neutrals, there was a perceived need for clarity and predictability of the Parenting Consultant (“PC”) and Parenting Time Expeditor (“PTE”) roles in Minnesota.
-Mediation Center at Hamline University, Minnesota members of the American Academy of Matrimonial Lawyers and the Minnesota Chapter of the Association of Family and Conciliation Courts convened a group of PCs, PTEs and family court/ADR professionals.
+In 2012, Mediation Center at Hamline University, Minnesota members of the American Academy of Matrimonial Lawyers and the Minnesota Chapter of the Association of Family and Conciliation Courts convened a group of PCs, PTEs and family court/ADR professionals.
 The goal of the group was to create and provide tools for judges, attorneys, and neutrals that represent high standards of practice for PCs and PTEs.
 The group agreed to work with professional associations, the ADR Ethics Board and others to distribute and educate target groups about the PC role and standards.

 Who We Are

-Participants included: Ellen Abbott, Deborah Anderson, Peggy Cottrell, Mike Goldfarb, Aimee Gourlay, Karen Irvin, Caitlyn Lothian, Kevin McGrath, Mindy Mitnick, Andrea Niemi, Kelly Semler, and Nancy Zalusky Berg.
+PC/PTE contributors included: Ellen Abbott, Deborah Anderson, Peggy Cottrell, Mike Goldfarb, Aimee Gourlay, Karen Irvin, Caitlyn Lothian, Kevin McGrath, Mindy Mitnick, Andrea Niemi, Kelly Semler, and Nancy Zalusky Berg.

 How to Use This Website and Documents